rdemoraes/devops-the-hard-way/README.md

 # Devops The Hard Way

-This is just a hands-on guide for people looking for become a DevOps Engineer (I don't like the idea of using the DevOps as a role, but we lost this battle to the industry).
+This is just a hands-on guide for people looking to become DevOps Engineer (I don't like the idea of using the DevOps as a role, but we lost this battle to the industry).

 ## Copyright